studio-banner

 5. How to make money on YouTube videos through affiliate marketing?

-If you’re looking for ways to make money on YouTube videos, you can’t ignore the earning potential affiliate marketing brings to the table.
+If you’re looking for ways to make money on YouTube videos, you can’t ignore the earning potential affiliate marketing programs brings to the table.

 Affiliate marketing is when a creator like you earns a commission for marketing a company’s products.
 Each affiliate (i.e. creator), is given a custom link through which their audience can purchase featured products or services.
 Affiliates then get a percentage of every purchase made through their unique link.
 Since there's little risk involved for the brand (they only pay when they make sales), almost anyone can sign up for an affiliate link, making it very easy to get started.